-If the qualifying petition is on a matter relating specifically to the annual budget resolution and cannot be deferred, the Chairman of the Council will use their discretion as to how the matter will be handled.
+If the qualifying petition is on a matter relating specifically to the annual budget resolution and cannot be deferred, the Mayor will use their discretion as to how the matter will be handled.

 Once a decision is made the decision-maker will notify the Petition Organiser in writing of the response with reasons for the decision within five working days.